cnosdb/docs/docs/en/reference/sql.md

   * STRING：SNAPPY，ZSTD，GZIP，BZIP，ZLIB，NULL
   * BOOLEAN：BIPACK，NULL

-For more information about the compression algorithm, see[the details of the compression algorithm.](./design.md#compression-algorithm)
+For more information about the compression algorithm, see the details of the [compression algorithm](./design.md#compression-algorithm).

 **Example**